Kalbi

 3-4 lbs Korean-style cut beef ribs

-Mix all the ingredients for the marinade in large flat dish that will also hold the meat.
-Submerge the meat in the marinade, mixing well to make sure the meat is well coated.
-Allow to marinate in your fridge for 24-48 hours.
+Mix all the ingredients for the marinade in a large flat dish that will also hold the meat.
+Submerge the meat in the marinade, mixing well to ensure it is well coated.
+Allow it to marinate in your fridge for 24-48 hours.

-Serve with rice, Japchae, and banchan: Almost-instant cucumber kimchi, Blistered shishito peppers (coming soon) or other kimchi of choice, and lettuce leaves.
+Serve with rice, Japchae, and banchan: Almost-instant cucumber kimchi, Blistered shishito peppers or other kimchi of choice, and lettuce leaves.